CtrlK

 Workflow Clarity

-Common Workflows section provides clear multi-step sequences, but lacks validation checkpoints — for example, the media upload workflow doesn't check if the upload succeeded before posting, and there's no guidance on handling rate limit errors (429) beyond 'wait and retry'.
-The post-with-media workflow should verify media processing status before attaching.
+Common Workflows section provides clear multi-step sequences (post with image, reply to conversation, search and engage), but lacks validation checkpoints.
+For example, the media upload workflow doesn't check if the upload succeeded before posting, and there's no guidance on verifying a post was created successfully.
+The error handling section exists but isn't integrated into the workflows as feedback loops.

 2 / 3